elizabeth shaw jewellery objects

 Picture

 Ethical and environmental concerns are central to Elizabeth Shaw’s practice.
-Her artwork investigates aspects of societal and cultural values and the meanings associated with objects of material culture.
-She exhibits regularly and has been the recipient of awards and grants.
-Her work is represented in public and private collections.
-She is active in initiating and facilitating environmental and ethically focused events to encourage exchange of ideas and participation in a sustainable community of practice.
-Shaw has served on the boards of state and national crafts organisations and is a member of the Advisory Council of Ethical Metalsmiths.
-She is a Senior Lecturer and Head of the Jewellery and Small Objects department of Queensland College of Art Griffith University.
+Her artwork investigates societal and cultural values, and the meanings embedded in objects of material culture.
+She exhibits regularly and has received awards and grants, with her work represented in both public and private collections.
+Shaw actively initiates and facilitates environmentally and ethically focused events that foster dialogue and support a sustainable community of practice.
+She has served on the boards of state and national craft organisations and is a member of the Advisory Council of Ethical Metalsmiths.
+Shaw is a Senior Lecturer and Head of the Jewellery and Small Objects department at the Queensland College of Art, Griffith University.

 • Home